Battles of Khalkhin Gol: July: Japanese assault

 The northern task force succeeded in crossing the Khalkhin Gol, driving the Soviets from Baintsagan Hill, and advancing south along the west bank.
 However, Zhukov, perceiving the threat, launched a counterattack with 450 tanks and armored cars.
-The tanks consisted of primarily BTs with a handful of T-26s, while the armored cars were BA-10s and BA-3/6s, which were similar in armor (6–15 mm) and armament (main: 45 mm gun 20K mod, secondary: two 7.62 mm machine guns) to the Soviet light tanks.
+The tanks consisted of primarily BT tanks with a handful of T-26s, while the armored cars were BA-10s and BA-3/6s, which were similar in armor (6–15 mm) and armament (main: 45 mm gun 20K mod, secondary: two 7.62 mm machine guns) to the Soviet light tanks.

 The Soviet armored force, despite being unsupported by infantry, attacked the Japanese on three sides and nearly encircled them.
 The Japanese force, further handicapped by having only one pontoon bridge across the river for supplies, was forced to withdraw, recrossing the river on 5 July.

 Meanwhile, the 1st Tank Corps of the Yasuoka Detachment (the southern task force) attacked on the night of 2 July, moving in the darkness to avoid the Soviet artillery on the high ground of the river's west bank.
 A pitched battle ensued in which the Yasuoka Detachment lost over half its armor, but still could not break through the Soviet forces on the east bank and reach the Kawatama Bridge.
 After a Soviet counterattack on 9 July threw the battered, depleted Yasuoka Detachment back, it was dissolved and Yasuoka was relieved.

 The two armies continued to spar with each other over the next two weeks along a 4 km front running along the east bank of the Khalkhin Gol to its junction with the Holsten River.
 Zhukov, whose army was 748 km away from its base of supply, assembled a fleet of 2,600 trucks to supply his troops, while the Japanese suffered severe supply problems due to a lack of similar motor transport.
+In early July the Japanese had only 600 trucks, rising to 1,000 by the end of the month, of which only 75% were operable.
+By 20 August the Japanese managed to accumulate 2,000 trucks delivering 1,500 tons of supply daily, but even this fell below the Red Army's capabilities.

 On 23 July, the Japanese launched another large-scale assault, sending the 64th and 72nd Infantry Regiments against Soviet forces defending the Kawatama Bridge.
-Japanese artillery supported the attack with a massive barrage that consumed more than half of their ammunition stores over a period of two days.
+Over a period of two days, Japanese artillery supported the attack with a massive barrage that consumed more than half of their ammunition stores.
 The attack made some progress but failed to break through Soviet lines and reach the bridge.
 The Japanese disengaged from the attack on 25 July due to mounting casualties and depleted artillery stores.
 By this point they had suffered over 5,000 casualties between late May and 25 July, with Soviet losses being much higher but more easily replaced.
 The battle drifted into a stalemate.